 Fallen Container in Australia

-One of these occurred in 2015 at DP’s Port Botany in Australia.
-The accident occurred when a container being trucked from the port came loose and fell from the vehicle.
+One of these occurred in 2019 at DP’s Port Botany in Australia.
+The accident occurred when wire ropes on a terminal crane slipped.
+Fortunately, no one was injured in the incident.

 Fire in Vancouver Port

-At DP’s Port of Vancouver, a fire broke out in a stack of containers in 2015, although luckily, no one was hurt.
+In 2015, a fire broke out in a stack of containers at DP’s Port of Vancouver, but luckily, no one was hurt.

 A flammable chemical in one of the containers likely triggered the fire.
 Workers in ports are surrounded by dangerous materials and fire, but exposure to this hazardous chemical could cause harm.